 In babies, 'spilling' or 'spitting up' stomach contents is a normal process that helps to relieve an uncomfortably full stomach.
-More than 50% of babies spill regularly in the first months of life.
-While spilling generally does not need medical treatment, there are a few things you can do to cope with your baby's spilling.
+While spilling is generally not considered a disease and nor does not need medical treatment, there are a few things you can do to cope with your baby's spilling.

 Key points about reflux in infants